-The estate is located in the municipality Mühlbach am Manhartsberg (Großgemeinde Hohenwarth) in the southwest of the Lower Austrian wine region Weinviertel
+The estate is located in the municipality of Mühlbach am Manhartsberg (Greater Hohenwarth) in the south-west of the Lower Austrian wine-growing region Weinviertel

-, The family business is run in the second generation since 1996 by Margit and Andreas Humer.
-Attached is a seasonal open wine tavern.
-The vineyards are located on the southeastern slopes and foothills of the Manhartsberg and consist of loess, sandy and loam soils with some ancient rock.
+, The family business has been run by Margit and Andreas Humer in the second generation since 1996.
+A seasonally open wine tavern is connected.
+The vineyards are located on the south-eastern slopes and foothills of the Manhartsberg and consist of loess, sand and loam soils, some with prehistoric rock.
 The 15 hectares of vines are planted with the white varieties Grüner Veltliner, Chardonnay, Frühroter Veltliner

-, Rivaner, Roter Veltliner, Gewürztraminer, Riesling and Pinot Blanc, and with the red varieties Blauburger, Blauer Portugieser and Zweigelt.
+, Rivaner, Roter Veltliner, Gewürztraminer, Riesling and Pinot Blanc, as well as with the red varieties Blauburger, Blauer Portugieser and Zweigelt.
 Special value is on ecological

 Management after KIP guidelines